NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

             }
         }

-# The filters parameter needs to be converted from a dictionary to JSON object
+# The filters parameter needs to be converted from a dictionary to JSON-formatted string

 params = {
     "filters":json.dumps(filters),